numba/numba/docs/source/user/parallel.rst

 Conversely, if the work required per iteration varies significantly then this static scheduling approach can lead to load imbalances and longer execution times.
-In such cases, Numba provides a mechanism to control how many iterations of a parallel region go into each chunk.
-The number of chunks will then be approximately equal to the number of iterations divided by the chunk size.
+In such cases, Numba provides a mechanism to control how many iterations of a parallel region (i.e., the chunk size) go into each chunk.
+Numba then computes the number of required chunks which is equal to the number of iterations divided by the chunk size, truncated to the nearest integer.
+All of these chunks are then approximately, equally sized.
 Numba then gives one such chunk to each configured thread as above and when a thread finishes a chunk, Numba gives that thread the next available chunk.
-This scheduling approach is the equivalent of OpenMP's dynamic scheduling option with the specified chunk size.
+This scheduling approach is similar to OpenMP's dynamic scheduling option with the specified chunk size.
 To minimize execution time, the programmer must pick a chunk size that strikes a balance between greater load balancing with smaller chunk sizes and less scheduling overhead with larger chunk sizes.

+There are some cases in which the actual chunk sizes may differ from the requested chunk size.
+First, if the number of required chunks based on the specified chunk size is less than the number of configured threads then Numba will use all of the configured threads to execute the parallel region.
+In this case, the actual chunk size will be less than the requested chunk size.
+Second, due to truncation, in cases where the iteration count is slightly less than a multiple of the chunk size (e.g., 14 iterations and a specified chunk size of 5), the actual chunk size will be larger than the specified chunk size.
+As in the given example, the number of chunks would be 2 and the actual chunk size would be 7 (i.e., 14 / 2).
+Lastly, since Numba divides an N-dimensional iteration space into N-dimensional (hyper)rectangular chunks, it may be the case there are not N integer factors whose product is equal to the chunk size.
+In this case, some chunks will have an area/volume larger than the chunk size whereas others will be less than the specified chunk size.

 The number of iterations of a parallel region in a chunk is stored as a thread-local variable and can be set using